 - 1/2 cup small dried pasta, regular or gluten-free

 - Brown and crumble sausage in a large soup pot until cooked through.
 Drain if a lot of fat remains in the pot.
 Stir in water, marinara sauce, beef bullion, parmesan cheese and seasonings.
 Bring to a boil, cover, then reduce heat and simmer for 10 minutes, or until vegetables are cooked through.
 Add in pasta and simmer, uncovered, until done.

-- *Pasta will soak up some of the liquid as it cools, so may need to add more water or beef broth when reheating.
+- The pasta will soak up some of the liquid as it cools, so you may need to add more water or beef broth when reheating.